 The sub then began shelling.
 The first shot hit the wheelhouse of the tugboat, setting it on fire.
 Then the Germans turned to the barges, efficiently sinking three.
 The final barge proved a more difficult target.
 Though the Germans shelled it for a half-hour, it still stayed afloat.

 The attack subsided temporarily when two planes from the Chatham Naval Air Station arrived.
-Tourist eyewitnesses, astounded as the fighting played out just off shore at Nauset Beach, saw one plane swoop low and the airman toss a something at the sub, but it did not explode.
+Tourist eyewitnesses, astounded as the fighting played out just off shore at Nauset Beach, saw one plane swoop low and the airman toss something at the sub.
+But it didn’t explode.
 Later, newspapers would report that the airmen were student pilots and they tossed sand bags at the boat because they had no live ammunition.

 Warfare off the Beach